jpulec/django-protractor/README.rst

 I use the wonderful `factory_boy`_ for my test setup and wanted to find a way to incorporate it with my protractor acceptance tests.
 What spawned is an incredibly hack-y mixin that allows me to do just that.

-Create a Subclass of `StaticLiveServerTestCase`_ incorporating the `ProtractorTestCaseMixin` like so, setting the class attribute
+Create a Subclass of `StaticLiveServerTestCase`_ incorporating the :code:`ProtractorTestCaseMixin` like so, setting the class attribute
-`specs` to a list of protractor specs.
-This list will be piped to the `--specs` arg that protractor recieves.
-Then do any necessary setup by overriding the `setUp()` method.
+:code:`specs` to a list of protractor specs.
+This list will be piped to the :code:`--specs` arg that protractor recieves.
+Then do any necessary setup by overriding the :code:`setUp()` method.

 .. code:: python